jlmurdoch/ispindel-http-server/README.md

 When done, ensure you have a hydrometer (not a refractometer!) and a notebook to take readings over the next days / weeks.

 Then put together a basic recipe for a calibration sugar wash:

 **Ingredients for a 1.090SG / 21.57 Brix / 12.14% ABV wash**
 - 705.39g caster sugar (finer, so dilutes faster)
 - Water, topped up to make 3L
 - Yeast nutrient
 - Any fast yeast:
--- Killer yeast such as EC1118 (cheap, flexible, aggressive, good restarter) -- Kveik yeast (needs heat, but will ferment out in days) -- Turbo yeasts (high alcohol potential)
+  - Killer yeast such as EC1118 (cheap, flexible, aggressive, good restarter)
+  - Kveik yeast (needs heat, but will ferment out in days)
+  - Turbo yeasts (high alcohol potential)

-If this goes too slow, see the (Birdwatchers Sugar Wash)[https://birdwatchers.info/instructions/] for a highly calibrated fermentable solution.
+If this goes too slow, see the [Birdwatchers Sugar Wash](https://birdwatchers.info/instructions/) for a highly calibrated fermentable solution.
 Most yeasts come with additives / nutrients to aid the yeast with initial growth anyway.